alpoliakov/kottans_frontend/README.md

 ## :heavy_check_mark: Task 4
 ### Courses:
 >__1.
 Responsive Web Design Fundamentals__
 - Good material for repetition.
 From the interesting - reasoning when and where to apply the transition points when using __Media Queries__ and of course, examples of use __Flexbox__ & __Pattern - Off Canvas__.
-It is interesting to work with fontsB however, unfortunately - not informative.
+It is interesting to work with responsive fonts however, unfortunately - not informative.
 - Of the bad - did not present the technology __CSS Grid Layout__.
 It is sad.

 >[Reference to the result of execution Task 4](Task_4/task04.md)